 Trusted storage and log locations are defined by the license server policies server.trustedStorageDir and logging.directory, respectively, the defaults for which are based on \${bases.dir}.
 Depending on the values set for these policies on your server, your trusted storage and log files might be in locations different from those mentioned in this step.
 See Reference: License Server Policy Settings.

-Preparing to Use the License Server Manager
+Preparing to Use the FlexNet License Server Manager

-The FlexNet Embedded license server might include one or both of the following administration tools to help you maintain the server and manage license distribution in your enterprise:
+Your software producer might provide you with one or both of the following administration tools to help you maintain the server and manage license distribution in your enterprise: